gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 - `-k`, `--key` *public-key*

   Set the account to authenticate using this key.
-Also works if the account already exists.The public key can be any of the following:
+Also works if the account already exists.
+The public key can be any of the following:
   - A file containing a PEM or DER encoded public key
   - A PKCS #11 URI
   - An EOS style base58-encoded public key beginning `PUB_K1_`